rcgsheffield/sheffield_hpc/help.rst

 If you need some help Research and Innovation IT have a lot of resources available to help you, please read through these resources below to find the most appropriate resources for your issues.

 ------

 HPC Documentation
 -----------------

 The HPC documentation we provide (this website) is regularly updated and contains a large amount of info about using our HPC clusters.
-Users should at minimum ensure they have read through the :ref:`getting-started` section and it contains a concise summary of relevant information required to start using our HPC clusters efficiently and optimally.
+Users should at minimum ensure they have read through the :ref:`getting-started` section as it contains a concise summary of relevant information required to start using our HPC clusters efficiently and optimally.

 ------